oresat/oresat-linux-manager/README.md

-# Oresat Linux CANdaemon
+# Oresat Linux Manager (OLM)

-The CANdaemon is the Linux board controller / CAN interface program for all Linux boards on OreSat.
+OreSat Linux Manager is the Linux board controller / CAN interface program for all Linux boards on OreSat.
 It is built ontop of [CANopenNode] and interfaces with [Systemd], allowing the master CAN node to control everything on the board over CAN.
-The CANdaemon is ment to be a node on the CANbus, not the master node.
+The OLM is ment to be a node on the CANbus, not the master node.

 ![](docs/OreSatLinuxDiagram.jpg)